bbgit/bbgit.github.io/README.md

-### Conditions as of September 6, 2025 at 12:46:50 PM CDT
+### Conditions as of September 6, 2025 at 12:52:10 PM CDT

 Temperature: 62.30 &deg;F

 Feels like: 62.30 &deg;F

-Humidity: 98%
+Humidity: 97%

-Wind Direction: SE
+Wind Direction: NE

 Windspeed: 0.0 mph